13 (number): Judaism

-Aztec mythology

-According to Aztec mythology, the Thirteen Heavens were formed by the gods from the head of Cipactli during creation.

 Wicca

 A common tradition in the religion Wicca holds that the number of members for a coven is ideally thirteen, though this tradition is not universal.

 Luck

 Bad

 The number 13 is considered an unlucky number in some countries.
 The end of the Mayan calendar's 13th Baktun was superstitiously feared as a harbinger of the apocalyptic 2012 phenomenon.
 Fear of the number 13 has a specifically recognized phobia, triskaidekaphobia, a word first recorded in 1911.
 The superstitious sufferers of triskaidekaphobia try to avoid bad luck by keeping away from anything numbered or labelled thirteen.
 As a result, companies and manufacturers use another way of numbering or labelling to avoid the number, with hotels and tall buildings being conspicuous examples (thirteenth floor).
 It is also considered unlucky to have thirteen guests at a table.
 Friday the 13th has been considered an unlucky day.

 There are a number of theories as to why the number thirteen became associated with bad luck, but none of them have been accepted as likely.